kevosauce/phys316/readme.md

 The function simply appends columns to `x` and `y` with the new points and plots the result.

 ### 3a
-The script, `henonmap.m`, to produce the graph for part A is quite straightforward:
+The script, `henonmap.m`, to produce the graph for part A is quite straightforward once we have the `applymap` function defined above:

 ```MATLAB
 step = 0.05;